adeperio/base/docs/guide.md

 There is a config.sample.js file in the src/server directory.
 Before running the server, create a config.js file from this sample file and enter your OAuth2 sign in credentials from your auth provider (clientID, clientSecret, callbackURL).

+config.js is in the .gitignore list.
+For security reasons, DO NOT push any of your configs to a public repo.

 ### Database

 You will also need to ensure that you have a running instance of Postgresql and correctly bootstrapped with the correct database tables.
 The connection string for the DB should be entered in your config.js file (e.g. postgres://postgres:postgres@localhost:5432/base).